White-tailed Kite, Elanus leucurus

 pictures from this display can be seen here.

-Juveniles are identified by rufous feathering on the underparts, quite extensive in June on the young bird above, and by white tips on the gray upperpart feathers, shown on the three perched birds below.
+Juveniles are identified by rufous feathering on the underparts, quite extensive in June on the young bird above, and by white tips on the gray upperpart feathers, shown on the three perched birds in each of the two photos below.

-Above, a juvenile with only a trace of a breast-band left in late October, on a bird that obliged me by flying across the rising full moon at sunset.
+Above, a juvenile with only a trace of a breast-band left in late October; this bird obliged me by flying across the rising full moon at sunset.